metal-toolbox/ironlib/README.md

 A vendor neutral library to interact with server hardware.

-Ironlib has similar goals as [bmclib](https://github.com/bmc-toolbox/bmclib/) which works Out Of Band, while Ironlib works In Band - its intended to run from a docker image like [image-firmware-update](https://github.com/packethost/image-firmware-update) which provides the various utilities required to collect hardware inventory, upgrade firmware, configure the BIOS or the BMC.
+Ironlib has similar goals as [bmclib](https://github.com/bmc-toolbox/bmclib/) which interfaces with the device `Out of Band` over SSH/Web/IPMI.., Ironlib works In Band - its intended to run from a docker image like [image-firmware-update](https://github.com/packethost/image-firmware-update) which provides the various utilities required to collect hardware inventory, upgrade firmware, configure the BIOS or the BMC.

 Hardware Support